 Aqueous Humour: It is a watery fluid present between the cornea and the lens.
 It nourishes the eye and keeps it inflated.

 Vitreous Humour: it is a transparent, jelly-like substance present between the lens and the retina.
-It contains water (99%), collage, proteins, etc. The main function of vitreous humour is to protect eyes and maintain its spherical shape.
+It contains water (99%), collage, proteins, etc. The main function of vitreous humour is to protect the eyes and maintain its spherical shape.

 Also Refer: Types and Causes of Eye disorders.

-Explore more about Structure of Eye and its functions or discover other related topics at BYJU’S Biology.
+Explore more about the Structure of Eye and its functions or discover other related topics at BYJU’S Biology.

 Frequently Asked Questions